Fast and Flexible Geometric Method For Enhancing MC Sampling of Compact Configurations For Protein Docking Problem

-Trial conformations of rigid bodies are generated by a basic move set of a small translational and rotational displacement.
-The maximum step size for both type of displacements are to follow a well known criterion of the MC acceptance ratio.
-This criterion establishes that for an optimum sampling the acceptance ratio should fluctuate around 50 \% of trial move should be accepted.
-However, from our experience this high ratio of acceptance will generate random structures with small conformational fluctuations.
+\textbf{Move Sets:} Trial conformations of rigid bodies are generated by a basic move set of a small translational and rotational displacement.
+The maximum step size for both types of displacements follow a well known criterion of the MC acceptance ratio.
+This criterion establishes that for optimum sampling the acceptance ratio should be around 50\% of the trial moves.
+However, from our experience this high ratio of acceptance generates random structures with small conformational fluctuations.
 In order to overcome high energy barriers we implemented a move set based on the exponential distribution of the maximum step size of translation and rotation.
 The purpose of this move set is to randomly generate trial conformations with higher probability to jump over the energy barrier.

-Moreover, analyzing MC trajectories we found that low energy conformations of different energy basins are conformational different by the rotation around the principal axis of a rigid helix.
+Moreover, analyzing MC trajectories showed that low energy conformations of different energy basins are conformationally different by the rotation around the principal axis of a rigid helix.
 Using this information we included in our MC implementation a move set in which a helix is randomly rotated around its principal axis.